Axial twist theory: Visual system

-In the visual system, the eyes and its muscles lie in front of the twist, while the sensory and motor centers lie behind the twist.
-Thus, the developing nerves are predicted to seek their insertion on the opposite side of their origin.

 Four of the cranial nerves serve the eye directly: one sensory and three motor nerves.
 The optic nerve is sensory and crosses the midline in the optic chiasm.
 The oculomotor nerve, trochlear nerve, and abducens nerve are motor nerves that control one or more of the eye muscles.
 The oculomotor nerve crosses the midline before leaving the central nervous system.
 The trochlear nerve crosses the midline in a chiasma on the dorsal side and the abducens innervates an eye muscle on the same side.

-In the light of the axial twist theory, this complicated pattern can be understood.
-The eyes, like the mouth and the nose originate from the anterior head region, i.e. in front of the twist.
-The only cranial nerve that originates from the forebrain is the olfactory nerve (see below).
-All other cranial nerves originate from regions of the central nervous system that lie behind the twist.

 The optic nerve inserts on the optic tectum of the midbrain.
 In tetrapods and bony fish it also branches off to the LGN of the thalamus in the forebrain, but not in other vertebrates such as sharks and skates).
 In sharks, the visual center in the cerebrum obtains its fibers from the optic tectum.
 On the way, these fibers cross the midline again so that each hemisphere of the cerebrum of sharks represents the eye on the same side.
-Thus, the optic tract largely follows the prediction of the axial twist theory.
 The branch towards the LGN exists only in tetrapods and is therefore generally understood as acquired later in the evolution of vertebrates and thus makes an exception.

 The abducens nucleus is located in the pons.
 The abducens nerve innervates the lateral rectus muscle of the eye in most vertebrates, except lampreys and hagfishes.
 It thus seems that the lateral rectus muscle evolved later and independently of the other eye muscles, and presents an exception to the axial twist model.